 What’s our most important need?
 You!
 We need your volunteerism.
 We need your ideas, your energy, and your enthusiasm.
 We have been blessed with individuals who work tirelessly, but we need younger and newer members to step up and help out.
 We can only continue to grow with your involvement.
 We have to think to the future and I would encourage everyone to ask themselves: What am I willing to do for Temple Oseh Shalom?
 How much of myself am I willing to share?
 Sometimes the smallest thing can mean so much.
 I’m reminded of a very famous Hillel quote, which I’m sure you know: “If I am not for myself, who will be for me?
 If I am not for others, what am I?
 And if not now, when?”

 We need volunteers in all phases of Temple operations.
 Participation must mean more than complaining, writing critical emails, or criticizing the best efforts of the people who make things happen.
 And so my mantra for this year continues to be: “Be generous with your praise and gentle with your criticism.”
 We are all volunteers trying our very best to provide you with an enriching, spiritual Temple experience.
 With your help we will continue to do so.

 I want to thank the Board members and volunteers of the Temple, Sisterhood and Brotherhood – you make a tremendous difference and your efforts are much appreciated.

 In closing, if I have said or done anything either intentionally, or unintentionally, to hurt or offend anyone in any way, I ask for your forgiveness and I extend my forgiveness to anyone who may have hurt me.

-The Board and I want to wish all of you and your loved ones L’shana Tovah.
-May you be inscribed in the Book of Life for a sweet, healthy and happy year.
+The Board and I want to wish you a sweet year.
+May you be inscribed for good in the book of life.